Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

-# Cloud Prisma Margin Estimator (CPME)
+# Cloud Prisma Margin Estimator (CPME) – F&Q

-Cloud Prisma Margin Estimator (CPME) calculates portfolio margin according to the [Eurex Prisma methodology][prisma-methodology].
+EUREX Cloud Prisma Margin Estimator (CPME) calculates portfolio margin according to the [Eurex Prisma methodology][prisma-methodology].
 The application is available to both members and non-members of Eurex Clearing, a part of the Deutsche Boerse Group.
 It can be used via a [browser based GUI][CPME-gui] or an API.

+ECC Cloud Prisma Margin Estimator calculates portfolio margin according to the ECC methodology [ADD LINK].
+The application is available to both members and non-members of ECC.
+It can be used via a [browser based GUI][ https://cpme.ecc.de/] or an API.

 This GitHub repository contains documentation, examples and frequently asked questions.